 approves, it is important to understand what your financial obligations will be.

 Benefits and Risks:

-and risks.
+can have benefits and risks.
 Since we are working with the ability of the nervous system to regulate attention and emotional

-control, an individual might respond with feelings of anxiety, sadness, too much energy, too little energy, an excess of emotional expression, a
+control, an individual might respond with feelings of anxiety, sadness, too much energy, too little energy, an excess of emotional

 include obtaining information about yourself or your child about strengths and vulnerabilities, which can also help you plan